the-human-colossus-foundation/oca-spec/RFCs/0002-AttributOrderingOverlay.md

 ## Drawbacks

-Consideration #1: One drawback is that it necessitates the addition of a new overlay to the existing standard (OCA Specification v1.0).
+**Consideration #1**: One drawback is that it necessitates the addition of a new overlay to the existing standard (OCA Specification v1.0).
 This modification implies recording the expansion of the standard to accommodate the inclusion of additional overlays.
 While this approach may provide attribute ordering, it could lead to complexities and possible compatibility issues with systems following the previous standard version.
 The proposal could consider carefully evaluating backward compatibility and a clear versioning strategy to ensure smooth integration with existing implementations.

-Consideration #2: Another consideration is that it relies heavily on developers' diligence and adherence to the OCA implementation guidelines when no ordering information is in the bundle.
+**Consideration #2**: Another consideration is that it relies heavily on developers' diligence and adherence to the OCA implementation guidelines when no ordering information is in the bundle.
 If developers strictly adhere to the guidelines, it could result in data objects needing proper ordering information.
 The proposal could incorporate built-in checks and validation mechanisms that encourage adherence to the OCA guidelines to mitigate this risk.
 Additionally, providing more precise documentation and training for developers on adhering to the guidelines could help maintain data consistency.

 ## Prior Art